 Instructional designers help faculty analyze their curriculum and course needs, and develop materials and activities to meet their educational objectives.
 Instructional designers use learning and instructional theory to design content that enhances student learning.
 By understanding various methods to present content, instructional designers can help faculty brainstorm and create various types of content for their courses.
 Working in conjunction with our Instructional Technology Specialist, and our Educational Technology Trainer, our team helps faculty create content that can be presented to students through HuskyCT.

 The team has a wide array of tools at their disposal to help faculty enhance their course materials.
-Below is a sampling of some of the most popular tools.
-Some of the more popular tools our designers use include Adobe Creative Suite, Adobe Captivate, and Articulate Storyline 3.
-This includes Photoshop for static image creation/manipulation, Premiere for video editing, and Articulate Storyline 3 for creating interactive e-learning content such as software demonstrations and simulations, and branched scenarios.
+These tools include Photoshop for static image creation/manipulation, Premiere for video editing, and Articulate Storyline 3 for creating interactive e-learning content such as software demonstrations and simulations, and branched scenarios.
 Adobe Captivate is also used to create e-learning modules.

 Our team is available to evaluate your learning objectives and curricular materials that include visual aids, learning activities, and assessments.
 They can also review part or all of a curricula in order to identify areas where technology and multimedia may enhance teaching and student learning.
 Our staff are committed to helping you turn traditional lectures into e-learning modules, accessible to students through HuskyCT.